Kingxukai/linux/Documentation/misc-devices/oxsemi-tornado.rst

  |0 0 0|    CPR2:CPR     |  TCR  |            DLM:DLL            |
  +-----+-----------------+-------+-------------------------------+

-Use a value such encoded for the ``custom_divisor`` field along with the ASYNC_SPD_CUST flag set in the ``flags`` field in ``struct serial_struct`` passed with the TIOCSSERIAL ioctl(2), such as with the setserial(8) utility and its ``divisor`` and ``spd_cust`` parameters, and then select the baud rate of 38400bps.
-Note that the value of 0 in TCR sets the oversampling rate to 16 and prescaler values below 1 in CPR2/CPR are clamped by the driver to 1.
+Use a value such encoded for the woke ``custom_divisor`` field along with the ASYNC_SPD_CUST flag set in the woke ``flags`` field in ``struct serial_struct`` passed with the woke TIOCSSERIAL ioctl(2), such as with the woke setserial(8) utility and its ``divisor`` and ``spd_cust`` parameters, and then select the baud rate of 38400bps.
+Note that the woke value of 0 in TCR sets the oversampling rate to 16 and prescaler values below 1 in CPR2/CPR are clamped by the woke driver to 1.

-For example the value of 0x1f4004e2 will set CPR2/CPR, TCR and DLM/DLL respectively to 0x1f4, 0x0 and 0x04e2, choosing the prescaler value, the oversampling rate and the clock divisor of 62.500, 16 and 1250 respectively.
-These parameters will set the baud rate for the serial port to 62500000 / 62.500 / 1250 / 16 = 50bps.
+For example the woke value of 0x1f4004e2 will set CPR2/CPR, TCR and DLM/DLL respectively to 0x1f4, 0x0 and 0x04e2, choosing the woke prescaler value, the oversampling rate and the woke clock divisor of 62.500, 16 and 1250 respectively.
+These parameters will set the woke baud rate for the woke serial port to 62500000 / 62.500 / 1250 / 16 = 50bps.

 Maciej W. Rozycki  <macro@orcam.me.uk>